Jahja Fehratović: Parliamentarian

 Fehratović received the second position on the SPP's list in the 2022 parliamentary election and was re-elected when the list won three seats.
 In the parliament that followed, he was for a time the leader of a parliamentary group comprising the SPP, the United Peasant Party (USS), and the Democratic Alliance of Croats in Vojvodina (DSHV).
 He was promoted to deputy chair of the education committee and led a subcommittee on science and higher education, as well as being a deputy member of the culture and information committee and the committee on the rights of the child, the leader of Serbia's parliamentary friendship group with Algeria, and a member of the friendship groups with Albania, Austria, Azerbaijan, Bosnia and Herzegovina, Germany, Morocco, North Macedonia, Norway, Sweden, Tunisia, Türkiye, and the United States of America.

 He was not a candidate in the 2022 election for the Bosniak National Council.

 Fehratović resigned from the SPP on 4 May 2023, charging that the party had abandoned its founding principles in favour of trivial short-term politics a based on a reactive populism.
 He said that he would continue to work in service of Muamer Zukorlić's ideals as an independent member of the assembly.

 In October 2023, Fehratović announced that he was founding a new political group called the Party of the Future and Development (Stranka budućnosti i razvoja, SBR).
 He contested the 2023 Serbian parliamentary election at the held of the multi-party Coalition for Peace and Tolerance list; as his own party was not registered, his endorsement formally came from the Bosniak Civic Party.
 The list did not receive enough votes to win any mandates.
 Fehratović also appeared in the largely symbolic twenty-sixth and final position on the Coalition for Peace and Tolerance's list in Novi Pazar in the 2023 Serbian local elections.
 This was too low a position for election to be a realistic prospect, and the list did not cross the electoral threshold in any event.

+In September 2026, Ferhatović was selected as a candidate on the electoral list of the ruling SNS and its United Serbia coalition for the upcoming parliamentary election, alongside fellow Bosniak politician Samir Tandir.